At The Paul Merage School of Business, students must satisfy four groups of degree requirements in order to earn a

-The International Business Requirement can be satisfied in one of the following ways:
+The International Business Requirement can be satisfied in one of the three following ways:

 Complete one of the following courses offered at UCI.
 Taking one of these courses can also fulfill one course requirement for their respective emphasis.

 - MGMT 128 (Organization & Management emphasis)